eyalkt/learntree-character-prediction/README.md

 # learntree-character-prediction
-writen by Eyal Katz Talmon, and Avraham Cohen.
+writen by Eyal Katz Talmon, and Avraham Cohen.<br>
 Data Analysis CS project, deploying Learning-Tree algorithm to determine a character from an MNIST-like photo representation.

 Input format for learning part and prediction part is CVS data-set of 28x28 pixels, preceeded with the actual char (tag).<br>